m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/object#property-value-shorthand)

-Used when property key is the same as the property value
+Used when property name is the same as the property value

 ```js
 function a(b, c) {